mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

        and divide the result by the value of the ``estimatedTotalBytes`` field .
 Then, multiply the result by 100.

+       The estimated copied bytes may be larger than the estimated total bytes due to retried operations.

        .. note::

          ``mongosync`` approximates the estimated number of copied bytes